Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

 Business Center Drive Partners v.
 BioGentec Corporation

 BioGentec was a landlord's worst nightmare.
 The company was habitually late on rent and repeatedly made commitments it did not keep.
-The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare only got worse.
+The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare got worse.
 BioGentec held over and took advantage of every procedural opportunity to delay eviction.
 As a result of Klein & Wilson's aggressive litigation tactics, Klein & Wilson successfully evicted BioGentec and then won a substantial monetary judgment against BioGentec for back rent and attorneys' fees.
 Klein & Wilson convinced the court to find the principal of BioGentec in contempt of court for failing to turn over assets.
 Klein & Wilson recovered almost all of the outstanding judgment when the judge threatened to throw the principal in jail.

 Cohen-Nazar v.
 Friendly Adult Day Healthcare Center, Inc.

-Klein & Wilson's client purchased commercial property and soon thereafter, a lis pendens was recorded against it by claimants who alleged they had an interest in it based on a dispute they had with the previous owner.
-Klein & Wilson filed a complaint-in-intervention and then won a motion to expunge the lis pendens, clearing the title to the property.
+Klein & Wilson's client purchased commercial property and soon thereafter, a lis pendens was recorded against the property by claimants who alleged they had an interest in it based on a dispute they had with the previous owner.
+Klein & Wilson filed a complaint-in-intervention and then won a motion to expunge the lis pendens, clearing title to the property.